ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * How bitwise operations show up in kernel code
 * How FreeBSD uses these expressions to control logic and calculations

-This section builds the foundation for conditional execution and looping, which we’ll explore next.
+This section builds the foundation for conditional execution and looping, which we'll explore next.

-## Control Flow
+## 4.6 Control Flow

-So far, we’ve learned how to declare variables and write expressions.
+So far, we've learned how to declare variables and write expressions.
 But programs need to do more than compute values; they need to **make decisions** and **repeat actions**.
 This is where **control flow comes** in.

 Control flow statements allow you to: